North Korea Celebrates National Holiday With New ICBM – What Is The Day Of The Sun?

 It is believed that the new missiles on display are in response to the USS Carl Vinson-led carrier strike group that has been ordered to the region.
 This puts another step in an alarming progression of escalation in the Korean conflict.

 It is important to note that North and South Korea are still technically in a state of war.
-The end of the Korean War in 1953 ended with an armistice and a cease fire agreement.
+The end of the Korean War in 1953 ended with an armistice and a cease-fire agreement.
 There was no actual peace treaty ever signed.
 According to Reuters, the United States conducted secret talks with North Korea in early 2016 to discuss terms of a peace treaty.
-The talks ended when North Korea refused to consider ending their nuclear program; in defiance, they conducted their fourth nuclear test just after talks broke down.
+The talks ended when North Korea refused to consider ending their nuclear program.
+In defiance, they conducted their fourth nuclear test just after talks broke down.

 There has been no nuclear test as of 7:30 a.m.
 EST (GMT-5), but the eyes of almost every government in the world is currently watching North Korea to see what their next move will be.